 I love the community that I’ve found through blogging.
 I love sharing my experiences, reading your comments, and popping over to your blogs to read about your experiences as well.
 Not only do I feel a connection to you guys, but I feel like some of you might feel a connection to each other and frequent each others blogs as well.
-So some of you might know Arden, who blogs over at Stories of a Telescope (previously Missing Wanderer).
+So some of you might know Arden, who blogs over at Hello Arden (previously Stories of a Telescope and Missing Wanderer).
 Arden reached out to ask if I was interested in reading and reviewing her self-published anthology, and I didn’t hesitate to say yes!
 I’m always interested in seeing what y’all are up to and love to support in any way I can.

 Instead of doing a standard book review, I thought it’d be cool to do a quick little interview with Arden, because how often do we get the chance to pick the brains of the authors of books we read?
 Here goes:

 I would describe it as a personal journey, a timeline of thoughts that represent the mess that is my mind. 😉